gmatosferreira/CheatSheets/PythonObjectOriented.md

 If you want to have a function that can accept several options as arguments, you can use default arguments, by providing arguments a default value when declaring them.

-Just like I did on the constructor up there with the variable *published* ;) With that, you can create objects giving or not this attribute as argument.
+Just like I did on the constructor up there with the variable *published*.
+With that, you can create objects giving or not this attribute as argument.
 ```Python
 book1 = Book("Book name", "Author name", 123, False)
 # Will have published=False